bento-n-box/UserAuth-Header-Boilerplate/README.md

 This boilerplate is built to decrease the start-up time in getting a basic framework and user-login module installed.
 There's a basic header with dropdowns and a login page which enables you to login with Google, Facebook, or Twitter.
 The basic Oauth is still being built.

-It using expressjs as a framework, mongodb as a database, sass for styling, grunt as its js task runner, passport for user auth.
+It using expressjs as a framework, mongodb as a database, backbone as a js framework, sass for styling, grunt as its js task runner, passport for user auth.

 <h3>Installation:</h3>